Bucket (Feature Flagging) MCP server

 Stats

-Reflag CLI is a powerful command-line tool for managing feature flags in your applications.
-It allows you to create and manage flags, generate TypeScript type definitions, and integrate with AI development tools through the Model Context Protocol (MCP).
+Reflag CLI is a command-line tool that lets you manage feature flags for your applications.
+It allows you to create and manage flags, generate TypeScript type definitions, and integrate with AI-assisted development tools through the Model Context Protocol (MCP).

 Installation